microsoft/ts-parsec/packages/ts-parsec/README.md

 # npm install -g typescript-parsec

 ts-parsec is a parser combinator library prepared for typescript.
 By using this library, you are able to create parsers very quickly using just a few lines of code.
-For document and more information, please checkout our [repo on github](https://github.com/microsoft/ts-parsec).
+For document and more information, please checkout our [repo on github](https://github.com/microsoft/ts-parsec), or our [document page](https://github.com/microsoft/ts-parsec/blob/master/doc/README.md).

 ```typescript
 import { buildLexer, expectEOF, expectSingleResult, rule, Token } from 'typescript-parsec';